Pawnbroking, second-hand dealers and the Personal Property Securities Register (PPSR)

 The law prescribes a statement which licensees must give their customers to complete about who owns the goods that they’re offering for sale or pawn, this is known as Form 1, Statement by customer as to who is the owner of goods sold or pawned.

-Form 1 can be downloaded from the Business licensing forms page or obtained from a Fair Trading Centre and can either be a separate document or incorporated into another document.
+Form 1 can be downloaded from the Business licensing forms page and can either be a separate document or incorporated into another document.

 The following notices must accompany a pawn ticket.